Short answer: one word uttered by Dropbox’s head of infrastructure, following a 48-hour outage of Dropbox’s services on January 10th 2014.

 The one word that knocked out Dropbox for 48-hours straight

 Over fifteen hundred years later, another ‘empire’ was facing a miniature crisis.
-Founded in 2007 by two students out of MIT, the tiny Y Combinator startup has rapidly grown to become the poster child of consumer file sharing services.
-Many competitors would go on to describe their offering as ‘the Dropbox of our industry’.
-And with more users than the entire populations of France, Germany and Australia combined (over 175million users)it’s not hard to see why Dropbox has become such a ubiquitous reference point.
+Founded in 2007 by two students out of MIT, Dropbox had rapidly grown to become the poster child of consumer file sharing services.

 But on January 10th 2014, Dropbox took a hit that knocked out its services from the Friday night until Sunday afternoon.
 One group immediately claimed to have hacked the service.
 And critics were quick to jump on the bandwagon of bashing Dropbox for once again ‘dropping the ball on data security’.

 Now as entertaining as these attacks are in the media, they would seem a little harsh, until one considers the recent history of Dropbox, and sees that the file hosting company has experienced several ‘issues with security and infrastructure’ over the last few years:

 - June 2011: TechCrunch reported that all Dropbox accounts could be accessed without password for four hours.

 - July 2012: Dropbox announced that an employee's account had been hacked, resulting in a number of Dropbox users' being spammed by email.

 - March 2013: Dropbox users reported additional spam resulting from the July email leakage.